Jackson's jet part of MH370 search

 Sir Peter's jet is managed by the international aviation charter service Execujet in Wellington.

-Next story in National: $25,400 fine for remote-controlled tractor fatality
+Next story in New Zealand: $25,400 fine for remote-controlled tractor fatality

 Copyright © 2014, Radio New Zealand